KM-Zubair/Customer_Support_System/RAG-Langchain-Chat/README.md

-Here’s a suggested `README.md` for your project based on the content in the PDF:

 # LangChain Chat with Your Data

 This project builds a conversational chatbot using LangChain and OpenAI, enabling question-answering from various document sources, including PDFs, YouTube transcripts, URLs, and optionally, Notion databases.
 It utilizes Retrieval-Augmented Generation (RAG) for efficient and contextually accurate responses from embedded document data.